-Source: CEQ Master Workbook for El Salvador May, 12th, 2015 based on Multi-Purpose Household Survey (2011).

-1/ Includes the Agricultural Package, School Package, and School Lunch Program.
+Source: CEQ Master Workbook for El Salvador May, 12th, 2015 based on data from the Multi-Purpose Household Survey (2011).
+Note: 1/ Includes the Agricultural Package, School Package, and School Lunch Program.

 As shown in table 7, coverage for some of the programs is also rather low among the extreme and moderate poor.